Bogus test taker to be sentenced in college admissions scam - NewsBreak

 Riddell, who had been cooperating with federal authorities in hopes of getting a lesser sentence, pleaded guilty to fraud and money laundering conspiracy charges in April 2019.

-U.S. Attorney for Massachusetts Rachael Rollins' office, in a filing ahead of Friday’s hearing, has asked the judge to sentence Riddell to four months in prison, followed by two years of supervised release and a previously-ordered forfeiture judgment of nearly $240,000.
+U.S. Attorney for Massachusetts Rachael Rollins' office, in a filing ahead of Friday’s hearing, asked the judge to sentence Riddell to four months in prison, followed by two years of supervised release and a previously-ordered forfeiture judgment of nearly $240,000.
+It noted other operatives in the scheme have received sentences ranging from probation to seven months in prison.

+“Riddell’s crime was extensive and calls for a meaningful sentence of incarceration,” prosecutors argued.
+“He had a privileged upbringing and attended an Ivy League university before becoming a professional tennis player.
+He did not act out of desperation; he committed his offense because he could get away with it.”

-Riddell's lawyers, in their own sentencing memo, argued for one to two months in prison.
-They also note he's paid nearly $166,000 toward the forfeiture obligation.
+Riddell's lawyers, in their own sentencing memo, argued for one to two months in prison, saying he was neither the ringleader of the scheme nor a university insider, like the coaches and college administrators implicated.
+They also noted he's paid nearly $166,000 toward the forfeiture obligation.

-The Harvard graduate, who emerged as a key figure in the wide-ranging scandal, has previously said he's “profoundly sorry” and takes full responsibility for his actions.
+“Defendant Mark Riddell comes before this Court humbled, repentant, and ashamed,” the partly redacted memo opens.
+“Mark deeply regrets the ways in which his weakness, fraudulent conduct, and failure to resist the allure of easy money (…) undermined the integrity of the college admissions process.”

-Riddell oversaw college entrance exam preparation at IMG Academy, a school in Bradenton, Florida, founded by renowned tennis coach Nick Bollettieri that bills itself as the world’s largest sports academy.
-Riddell has since been fired.
+Riddell oversaw college entrance exam preparation at IMG Academy, a school in Bradenton, Florida that bills itself as the world’s largest sports academy.

 Authorities say the admissions consultant at the center of the scheme, Rick Singer, bribed test administrators to allow Riddell to pretend to proctor the exams for students so he could cheat on the tests.
 Singer typically paid Riddell $10,000 per test to rig the scores, prosecutors said.